-- 1. Verify that the firmware version is 5.0.0 SP3. - 2.
+- 1. Verify that the firmware version is 5.2.1. - 2.
 Configure the minimum password length for all accounts to 6 characters.

 Note: Stronger, more secure passwords should have a combination of letters and numbers and should not contain any recognizable words that may be found in a dictionary.
-The module does not enforce this; the Crypto Officer must follow his/her organization's systems security policies and adhere to the password policies set forth therein.
+The module does not enforce this; the Crypto Officer must follow their organization's systems security policies and adhere to the password policies set forth therein.

 - 3. Change the default password of the Crypto Officer. - 4.
-Ensure that 768-bit RSA keys are not used in FIPS mode of operation. - 5.
-Ensure that RADIUS, RSA SecureID, and PKI/CAC authentication mechanisms are not used in FIPS mode of operation. - 6.
+Ensure that neither 512-bit or 768-bit RSA keys are used in FIPS mode of operation. - 5.
+Ensure that RADIUS and RSA SecureID authentication mechanisms are not used in FIPS mode of operation. - 6.
 Ensure that DSA is not used in FIPS mode of operation. - 7.
 Configure the Password Failures Limit to 3.
 This ensures that accounts are locked after 3 unsuccessful authentication attempts. - 8.
 Turn on FIPS mode via the Web interface or LCD panel. - 9.
 Reboot the module.